Salthouse Dock: After closure

 After the closure of Salthouse Dock, the dock silted up during the following decade and the quayside was in a state of considerable dereliction by 1980.
 At this point, transit sheds still remained on the east and west sides of the dock, with a former lifeboat training school also present at the north end of the western quay.
 In 1981, the Merseyside Development Corporation was established to rejuvenate the South Docks, and the dock was dredged between 1981-5.
 During the 1980s, direct access from Canning Dock was removed with the entrance being filled in, and a permanent roadway and slipway installed.
 Swing bridges, which were across the Albert Dock and Wapping Basin entrances, were also replaced with fixed structures.

 By 2005, the dock had gained a significant marine biodiversity, including jellyfish, mussels, sponges and seaweed.
 Non-native marine wildlife found in the vicinity included giant snails, Korean sea squirts and Australasian barnacles.

 Until 2013, Yellow Duckmarines were used in the dock as a tourist attraction.
-On 30 March and 15 June 2013, these amphibious vehicles sank in the dock, which resulted in the withdrawal of licensing for the vehicles.
+On 30 March and 15 June 2013, one of their four amphibious vehicles sank in the dock, which resulted in the withdrawal of licensing for the vehicles.
+In 2024, Splash Tours Liverpool opened, reintroducing amphibious tours to the dock.